HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Bulging Disc Treatment in Salt Lake City

 A bulging disc occurs when the outer wall of a spinal disc extends beyond its normal boundary without rupturing.
 Research consistently shows that most bulging discs visible on MRI are completely asymptomatic—meaning they cause no pain at all.
 When a bulging disc does cause symptoms, the McKenzie Method offers one of the most effective non-surgical treatment approaches, often reducing pain within the first few sessions.
-At Mindful Movement Physical Therapy in Holladay, Utah, Dr. Emily Warren uses MDT assessment to identify exactly how your disc responds to specific movements.
+At Mindful Movement PT in Holladay, Utah, Dr. Emily Warren uses MDT assessment to identify exactly how your disc responds to specific movements.

 What Is a Bulging Disc and Why Does It Happen?